-Born in Sussex in 1942, Ron attended Collyer’s Grammar School at Horsham before joining Lloyds Bank in Crawley.
+Born in Handcross, Sussex in 1942, Ron attended Collyer’s Grammar School at Horsham before joining Lloyds Bank in Crawley.
 After switching to Barclays Bank DCO he worked in London, Northern Rhodesia, Zambia, Nigeria and the Bahamas.
 Following a move to the Trust Corporation of the Bahamas he returned to the UK to enjoy a career in banking and organisation and methods with National Westminster Bank and the Trustee Savings Bank as well as setting up a family business running a residential home for the elderly in Shropshire.
-He subsequently held various jobs including debt counselling and business consultancy and spent 5 years with Business Link assisting small businesses to survive and grow.
+He subsequently held various jobs including debt counselling and business consultancy and spent 5 years with the government at Business Link assisting small businesses to survive and grow.

 - Photographic Collectors Compendium, page 5, – A short history of the first 10 years of the Photographic Collectors Club of Great Britain PCCGB (1987)